► CAR's in-depth review

 Ford says that the Focus Mk4 has been designed to evoke memories of the original – and that the company claims it's the best Focus – the best car – it's ever launched.
 Given the company's successful back catalogue, that some claim.
 'The fourth generation of Ford's middle-sized hatchback, is nothing less than 'the best car we have ever designed, developed and manufactured.'
-So says Steven Armstrong, CEO not only of Ford of Europe but also of the Middle East and Africa.
+So says Steven Armstrong, CEO of Ford of Europe, Middle East and Africa.